 The British Empire, one of the largest in history, went through several phases.
-One critical phase was the American War Of Independence when the colonists in the North America broke away from the Empire in 1783.
+One critical phase was the American War Of Independence when the colonists in North America broke away from the Empire in 1783.
 While it did stop British expansion in the west, it resulted in them focusing on the East.
-Eventually it lead to the British Raj in India and the next phase of the British Empire.
+Eventually, it lead to the British Raj in India and the next phase of the British Empire.

 It also saw them have more contact with the Chinese.
 At the time, the British were allowed to trade in the Canton port (later Hong Long), but they weren’t allowed a presence in mainland China.
 What many history books fail to mention is that though the British (along with possibly the French) were the largest European powers, they weren’t the largest in the world.
 In fact, the Chinese economy was almost seven times larger than the British economy.
 This becomes even more apparent in the the ruling Chinese emperor Qinglong’s letter replying to King George III’s request for a presence in mainland China in 1793.
 Here are some of the excerpts: